Mental Health and Substance Use Disorders in Teens and Young Adults

 Four stages of SUD

-There are multiple factors that predispose a teen or young adult to developing a substance use disorder, but most experts agree that addiction tends to follow a pattern.
+There are multiple factors that predispose a teen or young adult to developing a substance use disorder, but most experts agree that substance use disorders tends to follow a pattern.
 More specifically, there are four stages of substance use disorder:

 The experimentation phase is when a person first tries a drug but doesn’t yet experience any of the consequences.
 For example, maybe you decide to try marijuana at a party on the weekend, or you start a new job and drinking is part of the culture.
 Research shows that teens, in particular, are likely to first try drugs due to curiosity, peer pressure, or for social acceptance.